CCTC Accreditation 2022

 Single Subject:

-The Credential Program Application website lists Subject Matter Competency as one of the required application attachments.
+application requirements updated in response to first review.] lists Subject Matter Competency as one of the required application attachments.

 Options for how to meet Subject Matter Competency are detailed for each credential.

-• Within the first 60 days of the candidate’s admission, the institution must complete an assessment of each candidate’s standing in relation to demonstration of the subject matter competence requirement, including whether a coursework evaluation will be needed, and notify the candidate of that standing.
+- Within the first 60 days of the candidate’s admission, the institution must complete an assessment of each candidate’s standing in relation to demonstration of the subject matter competence requirement, including whether a coursework evaluation will be needed, and notify the candidate of that standing.

 Multiple Subject:

-Applicants to the Multiple Subject Credential Program are assessed by the Preliminary Credential Admissions Analyst, who tracks applications on this spreadsheet.
+Credential Admissions Analyst, who tracks applications on this spreadsheet.
 Columns O and P relate to Subject Matter Competency.

 For applicants who are missing documentation of having met Subject Matter Competency at the time of their application, the Admissions Analyst notifies them that this documentation is missing and includes details of their options for meeting Subject Matter Competency.